queryluke/masseffect-5e/static/data/traits/thulium-skin.md

 id: thulium-skin
 name: Thulium Skin
 ---
-Resistance to radiant damage and any diseases that would be caused by radiation.
+Resistance to radiant damage and immunity to diseases caused by radiation.